igorua/commercetools-demo-site/README.md

 Editors: For goals vs. non-goals see the [Contribution Guide](CONTRIBUTE.md).

+You can start by [duplicating this repository](https://help.github.com/articles/duplicating-a-repository/) (forking leaves the repo public).

 ## Necessary Accounts

 (both free for the purpose of demo applications)